 The point is, there is SO MUCH that is magical about this time of year, and I (and our kids) don’t feel we’re missing out one bit without having Santa be a part of that.

 I don’t care about Santa!

 Most of all, I personally just don’t care about Santa.
+At least, I don’t care about making him seem real.
 My husband doesn’t care about Santa.
 So we don’t do it, because it’s not important to US.
 And if it is important to you?
 Go for it!

 And if you, like us, don’t care one bit?
 Here’s your license to just skip out altogether. 😉

 Not Telling Other Kids Santa Isn’t Real

 The number one reaction I get if it ever comes up that we don’t do Santa is parents worrying (and sometimes getting mad) about my kids potentially spoiling it for theirs.
 And I get that reaction!
 It’s hard having someone else spoil a surprise you’ve been working to keep.